kraenhansen/mocha-remote/README.md

 </p>

 <p align="center">
-  ☕️🕹 Run Mocha tests somewhere - get reporting elsewhere 🕹☕️
+  ☕️🕹 Run Mocha tests somewhere - get reporting in your terminal 🕹☕️
 </p>

 ## Why?

 I wanted to run a single Mocha test suite across multiple environments (Node.js, Electron and React-Native) with ideally no changes to the test suite.
-I found that running the Mocha tests inside the Electron on React-Native apps, it was difficult to control it, start / stop external services and get reporting on which tests pass or fail.
+I found that running the tests inside a Electron or a React-Native app, was difficult - it was hard to control it, start / stop external services and get reporting on which tests pass or fail.

 If you only need to run your tests in browsers, [the Karma test runner](https://karma-runner.github.io/) could be a good alternative to this package.
 If you're developing a library that must work in other JavaScript environments, such as React Native, I haven't found any other alternatives.

 ## Please Note: This is very early-stage

-I just created this - I would appreciate a shout out on Twitter [@kraenhansen](https://twitter.com/kraenhansen) if you actually start using this or have suggestions on how to improve the library and its interface.
+I would appreciate a shout-out on Twitter [@kraenhansen](https://twitter.com/kraenhansen) if you actually start using this or have suggestions on how to improve the library and its interface.

 ## Installing the client

 Install the client in the package that will be running tests.
 This will probably be an example app in a particular environment (React Native, Electron, Web app etc.) from which you want to run your tests.

 ```
 npm install mocha-remote-client --save